 Income-eligible households are in danger of being left behind in the transition to energy efficiency.
 Here’s how utilities can reduce the energy burden on them while hitting their business targets and meeting regulatory requirements toward a carbon-neutral future.
 Part 1 of 2.

-Check out Part 2 of our series, where we take a deep dive into some specific customer segments for targeting lower-income households about energy efficiency.
+Check out Part 2 of our series, where we take a deep dive into some specific customer segments for targeting income-eligible households about energy efficiency.

 New appliances, good insulation and airtight windows are expensive.
 But they save customers money in the long run.
 Month after month, owners of high-efficiency washers, dryers, light bulbs and refrigerators see lower utility bills than those with old energy guzzlers.